onemoonsci/nmrfxprocessordocs/pages/01.processor/01.basics/03.1d-tutorial/docs.md

 The NMRFx Analyst window will display the spectrum in the center of the window, a row of interactive view controls at left, cursor controls and tools on the bottom, and a Processor region at the right.
 The Processor region contains "Accordion Panes".
 Each pane has a title bar and clicking on it will open that pane (and close the currently opened one).
 There will always be a Parameter Pane at the top, and then a series of Panes for the one or more dimensions of an experiment.
 At the bottom are a series of menus and buttons for interacting with processing actions and scripts.

-The Parameter Pane will be described in more detail below, but it gives access to information about the pulse sequence, solvent, temperature etc., and acquisition parameters for each dimension.
+The Parameter Pane (visible in screenshot above) will be described in more detail below, but it gives access to information about the pulse sequence, solvent, temperature etc., and acquisition parameters for each dimension.

 Each Dimension Pane can be opened to show a list of the various processing operations used to process the current dataset.
 ![](images/dimpane.png)

 The Dimension Pane itself, contains a series of panes, one for each operation that is applied to the data.
 A checkbox at the right of the title can be used to turn on or off the action of that operation.
 Disabled operations are apparent by the title being rendered in gray, and the checkbox being off.
 The automatic generation of processing operations (when loading 1D or 2D files) includes operations that are commonly used.
-Some of these operations may, at the start be present in the list (so they are readily accessible), but disabled.
+Some of these operations may, initially, be present in the list (so they are readily accessible), but disabled.
 In the example above it can be seen that SignalSuppression operation (typically used for removing solvent signals) is accessible, but turned off by default.
 Many additional, but less used operations, are available via the "+" menu, but aren't by default added.
 Operations are executed, during processing, in the order they appear in the Dimension Pane.
 Generally operations are automatically inserted in an appropriate location, but sometimes you will want to move them.
 You can click on the arrows to the right of the title, and while holding the mouse button down, drag the operation to a new location.

 Each operation pane can be opened to show controls for parameters that are appropriate to that operation.
 Some categories are grouped operations.
 For example, opening the Apodization pane shows a series of panes for each type of apodization.
 These can be opened and their parameters set.
 Here, for example, is the ExpD (exponential decay) operation which has controls for setting the line broadening and a multiplier for the first data point.